What is in this leaflet

 - you have taken large amounts of alcohol or other substances which can affect your level of consciousness.
 Some examples of these substances include sleeping pills, pain relievers or other psychotropic medicines (medicines that affect mood and emotions)

-- you are taking medicine for depression containing a "monoamine oxidase inhibitor" (such as Nardil, Parnate), or have taken one within the past two weeks
+- you are taking medicine for depression containing a "monoamine oxidase inhibitor", also known as a MAOI, or have taken one within the past two weeks.
+Examples of MAOI containing medicines are Nardil® and Parnate®.

 - you have uncontrolled epilepsy or if your epilepsy is not well controlled by treatment